 Climate change is one of the world's biggest challenges and one of Uniper's most material long-term issues.
 We take our responsibility for climate protection seriously.
 Europe's energy transition is underway, and we are actively shaping and, where we can, accelerating it.
-Our aim is to help gradually decarbonize the energy system to support achievement of the Paris Agreement's targets, while simultaneously contributing to a reliable energy supply. our targets.
-The tinuously driv cluding in par newable busin technologies > Uniper's hy > Innovation
+Our aim is to help gradually decarbonize the energy system to support achievement of the Paris Agree- > Innovation ment's targets, while simultaneously contributing to a reliable energy supply.